Klamath Falls Attractions and Beyond

 Photo by: Gary Halvorson, Oregon State Archives

-Winter is a great time to visit Running Y Ranch Resort, located near The Bill Collier Ice Arena, open the first week in November through the third weekend of March each year.
+Winter is a great time to visit Running Y Ranch Resort, located near the entrance is The Bill Collier Ice Arena, open the first week in November through the third weekend of March each year.
 Read more about winter activities here.